Cut the time in half between you and vegan baba ganoush with this air fryer eggplant dip recipe.

 More air fryer eggplant recipes

 Vegan baba ganoush - in the air fryer or oven

 - Cut the stem off of the top of the eggplant.
 Slice the eggplant down the middle lengthwise.
 Put a teaspoon of canola oil on each eggplant half, and rub it evenly across the entirety of the eggplant, including the cut side and peel.
 Prick several holes in the eggplant peel with a fork.

 - When the eggplant is done, the cut side will be toasty brown, and the peel will be wrinkly.
-Remove the eggplant halves from the air fryer basket, move them to a plate, and allow them to cool.
+Remove the eggplant halves from the air fryer basket (or baking sheet), move them to a plate, and allow them to cool.